AY2122S1-CS2113T-W11-3/tp/docs/UserGuide.md

 $ delete module CG2028
       ______________________________________________________________________________________
        Ok.
 The following module has been deleted:
-         CG2028 Computer Organization (2MCs)
+         CG2028 Computer Organization (2MCs) | Grade: B
        Now you have 1 module(s) in the list.
       ______________________________________________________________________________________

 $ list module
       ______________________________________________________________________________________
        Here are the modules in your list:
-       1. CS2113T Software Engineering & Object-Oriented Programming (4MCs) Grade: A
+       1. CS2113T Software Engineering & Object-Oriented Programming (4MCs) | Grade: A
-       2. CG2028 Computer Organization (2MCs) Grade: B
        ------------------------------------------------------------------------------------
-       You have a total of 6 MCs
+       You have a total of 4 MCs
-       Your current CAP is: 4.50
+       Your current CAP is: 5.00
       ______________________________________________________________________________________
 ```

-### Finding Tasks or Lessons by keyword - `find`
+### Finding Tasks, Lessons or Modules by keyword - `find`

-Finds tasks/lessons that contains the specific keyword.

 #### Task

+Finds matching tasks containing the keyword you specify.

 Format: `find task [KEYWORD]`